-Arrhythmias may be precipitated by digoxin toxicity, some of which can resemble arrhythmias for which the drug could be advised.
-For example, atrial tachycardia with varying atrioventricular block requires particular care as clinically the rhythm resembles atrial fibrillation.
+Arrythmias may be precipitated by digoxin toxicity, some of which can resemble arrhythmias for which the drug could be advised.
+For example, atrial tachycardia with variable atrioventricular block requires special care given that, clinically, the rhythm is similar to that of atrial fibrillation.

-Many beneficial effects of LANOXIN on arrhythmias result from a degree of atrioventricular conduction blockade.
-However, when incomplete atrioventricular block already exists the effects of a rapid progression in the block should be anticipated.
-In complete heart block the idioventricular escape rhythm may be suppressed.
+Many beneficial effects of digoxin on arrhythmias result from a degree of atrioventricular conduction blockade.
+However, when incomplete atrioventricular block already exists, the effects of a rapid progression in the block should be anticipated.
+In complete heart block, the idioventricular escape rhythm may be suppressed.

-In some cases of sinoatrial disorder (i.e. Sick Sinus Syndrome) LANOXIN may cause or exacerbate sinus bradycardia or cause sinoatrial block.
+In some cases of sinoatrial disorder (i.e. Sick Sinus Syndrome) digoxin may cause or exacerbate sinus bradycardia or cause sinoatrial block.

-The administration of LANOXIN in the period immediately following myocardial infarction is not contraindicated.
-However, the use of inotropic drugs in some patients in this setting may result in undesirable increases in myocardial oxygen demand and ischaemia, and some retrospective followup studies have suggested LANOXIN to be associated with an increased risk of death.
+The administration of digoxin in the period immediately following myocardial infarction is not contraindicated.
+However, the use of inotropic drugs in some patients in this setting may result in undesirable increases in myocardial oxygen demand and ischaemia, and some retrospective follow-up studies have suggested digoxin to be associated with an increased risk of death.
 The possibility of arrhythmias arising in patients who may be hypokalaemic after myocardial infarction and are likely to be haemodynamically unstable must be borne in mind.
 The limitations imposed thereafter on direct current cardioversion must also be remembered.

-Treatment with LANOXIN should generally be avoided in patients with heart failure associated with cardiac amyloidosis.
+Treatment with digoxin should generally be avoided in patients with heart failure associated with cardiac amyloidosis.
 However, if alternative treatments are not appropriate, digoxin can be used to control the ventricular rate in patients with cardiac amyloidosis and atrial fibrillation.

-LANOXIN can rarely precipitate vasoconstriction and therefore should be avoided in patients with myocarditis.
+Digoxin can rarely precipitate vasoconstriction and therefore should be avoided in patients with myocarditis.

-Patients with beri beri heart disease may fail to respond adequately to LANOXIN if the underlying thiamine deficiency is not treated concomitantly.
+Patients with beri beri heart disease may fail to respond adequately to digoxin if the underlying thiamine deficiency is not treated concomitantly.

-LANOXIN should not be used in constrictive pericarditis unless it is used to control the ventricular rate in atrial fibrillation or to improve systolic dysfunction.
+Digoxin should not be used in constrictive pericarditis unless it is used to control the ventricular rate in atrial fibrillation or to improve systolic dysfunction.

-LANOXIN improves exercise tolerance in patients with impaired left ventricular systolic dysfunction and normal sinus rhythm.
+Digoxin improves exercise tolerance in patients with left ventricular systolic dysfunction and normal sinus rhythm.
 This may or may not be associated with an improved haemodynamic profile.
-However, the benefit of LANOXIN in patients with supraventricular arrhythmias is most evident at rest, less evident with exercise.
+However, the benefit of digoxin in patients with supraventricular arrhythmias is most evident at rest, less evident with exercise.

-In patients receiving diuretics and an ACE inhibitor, or diuretics alone, the withdrawal of LANOXIN has been shown to result in clinical deterioration.
+In patients receiving diuretics and an ACE inhibitor, or diuretics alone, stopping digoxin has been shown to result in clinical deterioration.

-The use of therapeutic doses of LANOXIN may cause prolongation of the PR interval and depression of the ST segment on the electrocardiogram.
+The use of therapeutic doses of digoxin may cause prolongation of the PR interval and depression of the ST segment on the electrocardiogram.

-LANOXIN may produce false positive ST-T changes on the electrocardiogram during exercise testing.
-These electrophysiologic effects reflect an expected effect of the drug and are not indicative of toxicity.
+Digoxin may produce false positive ST-T changes on the electrocardiogram during exercise testing.
+These electrophysiological effects reflect an expected effect of the drug and are not indicative of toxicity.

-In cases where cardiac glycosides have been taken in the preceding two weeks, the recommendations for initial dosing of a patient should be reconsidered and a reduced dose is advised.
+If patients have taken cardiac glycosides in the preceding two weeks, the initial posology recommendations of the patient should be reconsidered, and a reduced dose is recommended.
 The dosing recommendations should be reconsidered if patients are elderly or there are other reasons for the renal clearance of digoxin being reduced.
-A reduction in both initial and maintenance doses should be considered.
+A reduction in both the initial dose and maintenance dose should be considered.

-Patients receiving LANOXIN should have their serum electrolytes and renal function (serum creatinine concentration) assessed periodically; the frequency of assessments will depend on the clinical setting.
+Patients receiving digoxin should periodically monitor their serum electrolytes and kidney function (serum creatinine concentration); the frequency of assessments will depend on the clinical setting.

-Determination of the serum digoxin concentration may be very helpful in making a decision to treat with further LANOXIN, but other glycosides and endogenous digoxin-like substances may cross-react in the assay giving false-positive results.
-Observations while temporarily withholding LANOXIN might be more appropriate.
+Determination of the serum digoxin concentration can be very helpful in making a decision to treat with further digoxin, but other glycosides and endogenous digoxin-like substances may cross-react in the assay leading to false-positive results.
+Observations during the temporary withholding of digoxin might be more appropriate.